 The primary goal of the DCOTSS mission is to understand how dynamical and chemical processes interact to determine the composition of the extratropical stratosphere, and how that composition may change in response to ongoing changes in the climate system.
 The phenomena involved, which range from turbulence and deep convection to the continental- and planetary-scale circulations, require observing systems and models that cover a similarly wide range of space and time scales.
-DCOTSS will employ a novel combination of airborne in situ, ground and satellite-based remote sensing, meteorological analyses, and dynamical and chemical models to address the specific scientific questions discussed below.
+DCOTSS will employ a novel combination of airborne in situ instruments, ground and satellite-based remote sensing, meteorological analyses, and dynamical and chemical models to address the specific scientific questions discussed below.

 There are large uncertainties in estimates of the amount of tropospheric air injected into the stratosphere by convection.
 These uncertainties arise in part from sparse aircraft sampling, and in part from an incomplete understanding of how often the overshooting storms observed by NEXRAD inject significant amounts of water into the lower stratosphere.
 DCOTSS is expected to transform the observational record of convective plumes in the stratosphere, recording many more profiles in outflow, from a broader range of storm types and environmental conditions, over a larger part of the summer season.
 The detailed in situ observations from the ER-2 will be combined with regional-scale observations of overshooting frequency and magnitude provided by NEXRAD, GOES, and MLS to estimate the total transport by convection during the summer season.